 Optional indexed link table structure for heavily used linked fields

 If you have records with hundreds or thousands of reverse or hierarchical links to other records, like a loan record with many links to object records, or archive records with many child records for example, then opening, editing and saving such a record can take a very long time.
 To solve that problem, an optional SQL table structure has been designed, especially for heavily used linked fields, which can be implemented from Designer 7.7.3.
-If implemented in your databases this will lead to an enormous improvement in performance when it comes to processing such records.
-To enhance performance even further, the recommendation is that such linked field groups are displayed in table grids, because then is it possible for Collections to resolve only the visible part of the displayed list instead of the whole list that needs to be resolved when field group occurrences must be displayed in normal fields.
+If implemented in your database tables this will lead to an enormous improvement in performance when it comes to processing such records: a requirement for this performance improvement is that such linked field groups - for this functionality it is a requirement that fields on both sides of the link are part of a data dictionary field group - are displayed in so-called table grids (via the Edit link group on demand setting for a field group box on a screen), because only then is it possible for Collections to resolve only the visible part of the displayed list instead of the whole list that needs to be resolved when field group occurrences must be displayed in normal fields.

-Note that importing data via Designer or import.exe does not support this table structure yet (2023-11-21), only importing through Collections, importtool.exe or Axiell Migration is supported.
+Note that importing data via Designer or import.exe does not support this table structure, only importing through Collections, importtool.exe or Axiell Migration is supported.

 This needs to be set up per desired linked field, after which for reversely linked fields the reindexing of a relevant index is enough to create the proper tables and convert existing data, while for hierarchically linked fields you must then use the Axiell ConvertIndexedLink tool instead, to create the proper tables and convert existing data for hierarchical relations to populate those tables and to update the records themselves.
 So both types of links can be enriched by an indexed link table when the database tables already contain data: just the procedure to get there is different.

-The new table structure can only be implemented for reversely linked fields (with or without metadata) and for hierarchically (internally) linked fields.
+This table structure can only be implemented for reversely linked fields (with or without metadata) and for hierarchically (internally) linked fields (with or without metadata).
 (The relevant options are greyed out for other types of linked fields.)

 Hierarchically (internally) linked fields

-Only internal links of the Hierarchical type can get the new table structure, not the other internal link types.
-In thesau.inf this would be the broader_term <-> term <-> narrower_term relationship only or part_of_reference <-> object_number <-> parts_reference in collect.inf, for example.
+In thesau.inf, hierarchical links which are suitable for the indexed link structure, are the broader_term <-> term <-> narrower_term relationship only while part_of_reference <-> object_number <-> parts_reference would be applicable in collect.inf, for example.
 Especially the latter is a good candidate because in archives this internal link is used for the entire hierarchy and records can often have many child records.
 Let's implement the new table structure for this internal link.

 DSLinkrefTableProperties1